matthewfritz/node-html-to-image/README.md

 This project is [Apache--2.0](https://github.com/frinyvonnick/node-html-to-image/blob/master/LICENSE) licensed.

 ***
-_This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_
+_The [original version of this README](https://github.com/frinyvonnick/node-html-to-image/blob/master/README.md) was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_